Clanfield F.C. (Hampshire): History

 The club was formed in 1983 with the merging of Clanfield Seniors and Clanfield Boys Club.
 The club joined the Hampshire League in 1997 and were founding members of the Hampshire Premier League in 2007.
 After finishing second in the Hampshire Premier League Senior Division at the end of the 2022–23, the club returned to the Wessex League for the first time since 2007.
+The club finished their first season back in ninth place.

 Ground

-The club originally played at Peel Park in Clanfield, Hampshire before moving to play at Westleigh Park, the home of Havant & Waterlooville, during the 2020–21 season.
+The club originally played at Peel Park in Clanfield, Hampshire before moving to play at Westleigh Park, the home of Havant & Waterlooville, during the 2020–21 season due to league regulations around floodlights.
+Peel Park is still used by the club for the Reserves, Development squad, Under 23’s and multiple youth setups.